Demonic Toys

 Demonic Toys is a 1992 American direct-to-video horror comedy film produced by Charles Band's Full Moon Entertainment and directed by Peter Manoogian.
 The film centers on a police officer who is terrorized by the title characters after a botched arrest.
 Like many other Full Moon releases, Demonic Toys never had a theatrical release and went straight-to-video in 1992.
 In the United States, the film was given an "R" rating for violence, language, and brief nudity.
 The franchise was created by Charles Band.

-A sequel, Dollman vs. Demonic Toys, was released in 1993.
-It was followed by a second sequel in 2004, Puppet Master vs Demonic Toys, and a third sequel, Demonic Toys: Personal Demons in 2010.
-A fourth sequel/spin-off titled Baby Oopsie was released in 2021.
-The film received generally negative reviews from critics.